-To qualify for the credit, you must have applied for and received a tax credit certificate from DCEO.
-Contact DCEO for more information.
+To qualify for the credit, you must have applied for and received a tax credit certificate from the DCEO.
+Contact the DCEO for more information.

-Line 53 - Write the amount of credit from the tax credit certificate you received from DCEO.
+Line 52 - Write the amount of credit from the tax credit certificate you received from the DCEO.

-Line 55 - Add Lines 53 and 54.
+Line 54 - Add Lines 52 and 53.
 This is your total Angel Investment Credit.